Last week I gave a talk to a room of people about 3 numbers that can change your life.

 Perhaps one of the reasons that Keith never filled out that form and avoided losing that £3 million pounds is that it seemed too good to be true?

-So whilst what The Escape Artist said sounded logical, Keith was puzzled when The Escape Artist talked about being able to afford to retire in your early 40s (or even sooner).
+So whilst what I said was logical, Keith was puzzled when I talked about being able to afford to retire in your early 40s (or even sooner).
 How on earth can someone who was paid far less than him afford to stop working?
 It just didn’t seem to make sense.